reachforthesky70/portaldocs/portal-sdk/generated/top-ap-cli.md

     1. Click the 'Get the tools' button in the top right corner
     1. Optional.
 Follow steps 1 to install node.js and npm if not already done so.
     1. Follow step 2 to install vsts-npm-auth node.
+    1. From command prompt run the following: npm install -g vsts-npm-auth
     1. Add a .npmrc file to your project or empty directory with the following content
         ```
         registry=https://msazure.pkgs.visualstudio.com/_packaging/AzurePortal/npm/registry/